lovemorejokonya/lectures/web-flex-day-19july2021/Module8Week20-End-To-End-Testing-With-Cypress/README.md

 __Overview__

-Yesterday we looked into Unit testing.
+Previously we looked into Unit testing.

 `Unit Testing` -  the idea of testing single peice of code in isolation.
 We were writting tests for components and functions alike, and everything was isolated.